 Introduction 1

 How do data exposures happen?
+2

+Special considerations for small enterprises 3

 Risk reduction strategies 4

 Cost-shifting strategies and insurance 6

 Conclusion 8

-IPC References
+IPC References 9

-Overview of the Organizations 11
+External Resources 10

 Introduction

 In the past decade there has been a sea change in the information management practices of organizations of all sizes.
 As firms' operations become more networked and data-intensive, personal information and customer trust have become critical assets that must be managed accordingly.
 Small organizations everywhere recognize that privacy is good for business but often lack the resources and expertise needed to effectively minimize privacy-related risks.
 Growing transparency and breach notification requirements provide additional incentives to firms to strengthen their governance, risk management and compliance practices and to become more accountable to customers, regulators, business partners, and shareholders.
 In spite of these growing expectations and requirements, it often takes a data breach incident to deliver the message that poor privacy is indeed bad for business.
 Regrettably, "Privacy by Disaster" is an unfortunate way to learn this lesson; for small enterprises, the consequences of failing to prevent and mitigate risk are potentially fatal.